-The School offers scholarships on entry in Art, Design, Music and Sport to talented applicants on the basis of our own scholarship assessments.
-We offer a wide and in-depth range of opportunities for stretch and challenge in Art, Design, Music and Sport and those holding scholarships are expected to take an active role in performing in School teams and ensembles, or in the production of art for exhibition.
+The School offers specific scholarships on entry in Art, Design, Music and Sport to talented applicants on the basis of our own scholarship assessments, as well as Roxburgh scholarships to those with talents across the board, including Drama and Design.
+We offer a wide and in-depth range of opportunities for stretch and challenge in Art, Design, Drama, Music and Sport and those holding scholarships are expected to take an active role in performing in School teams and ensembles, or in the production of art for exhibition.
 The School will also endeavour where possible to allow for Scholars to participate in representative teams and competitions that will help to further their development.
 The respective departments are responsible for monitoring each Scholar's progress and contribution, providing detailed mentoring and guidance for the Scholar, and reporting back to the Scholarships & Bursaries Committee.